 12 pm: The Farmers' Museum

 Like we said, this town is about more than sports, see for yourself by visiting The Farmers’ Museum.
-One of the oldest living history museums in the US, this former working farm features exhibits, craft demonstrations, and hands-on activities that bring rural heritage and agriculture to life.
-Explore the 19th-century historic village, go on a horse-drawn wagon ride, witness craft demonstrations, and visit with the adorable farm animals.
+One of the oldest living history museums in the US, this former working farm features exhibits, tours, and hands-on activities that bring rural heritage and agriculture to life.
+Explore the 19th-century historic village, go on a horse-drawn wagon ride, take a spin on the Empire State Carousel, witness craft demonstrations, and visit with the adorable farm animals.

 2 pm: Bring the whole gang to Ommegang

 After your tour through history, recharge at Brewery Ommegang where a colorful food menu and award-winning craft beers await.
 Built in 1996, Brewery Ommegang takes its name from the first Brussels Ommegang Festival in 1549.
-Take a tour ($5) of the brewhouse, lagering cellar, and packaging hall.
-A tasting is an additional $10 a person (tours are currently suspended).
-After, relax in the café’s dining room or enjoy the scenic views out on the outdoor patio.
-New York State was once the nation’s biggest hops-producer, and Cooperstown is now a particular national hotspot for tasting brews along the 37-mile long Cooperstown Beverage Trail.
+Enjoy a guided tasting for just $15 and learn the brewery’s history, as you sip your way through classic brews to the latest creations.
+After, grab a bite in the café or enjoy the scenic views from the outdoor patio.
+New York State was once the nation’s biggest hops-producer, and Cooperstown is now a particular national hotspot for tasting brews along the 37-mile long Cooperstown Beverage Trail

 Grab dinner at Mel’s at 22 which offers a diverse menu of flavorful American cuisine in a stylish, intimate atmosphere.
 Try their pesto garlic fries—you’ll be glad you did.